Supporting Christians disabled by persecution

 A martyr has been defined as "a Christian who chooses to suffer death rather than deny Christ, or His work...
 One who sacrifices something very important to further the Kingdom of God... and endures great suffering for Christian witness."

 In parts of Asia today, many Christians are still beaten and persecuted for their faith.
 Church leaders have provided us with lists of hundreds of Christian leaders who have been disabled or who face long-term illness or injury as a result of persecution and imprisonment.
-The Living Martyrs’ Fund assists pastors and evangelists in China, North Korea and Vietnam who are unable to work because of persecution.
+The Living Martyrs’ Fund assists pastors and evangelists in China, Vietnam, India and elsewhere who are unable to work because of persecution.
 They and their families face extreme poverty and hardship.
 The families of imprisoned Christians are also supported.

 You can support one or more of these living 'martyrs' with a donation of US $35 per month each.
 A prayer card will be sent to every regular supporter of this project, with information to help you pray.

 Letters from 'Living Martyrs'